turtlecoder/newman/README.md

 Newman supports the following basic features:

-* Making requests and receiving responses
+* Making HTTP requests and receiving responses
+* Serializing and deserializing request and response bodies
-* Serializing and deserializing requests and responses to/from Json
+* Serializing and deserializing requests and responses for replay or caching
+* In memory response caching with TTL expiry
 * ETag HTTP caching

 To add it to your project, use this for Maven: